Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Series perturbation in divalent atoms

-To highlight the effect of series perturbation in the most clear fashion, we evaluate the vdW coefficients $C_6$ for a non-degenerate manifold of magnetic substates.
-Zeeman degeneracy can be lifted by an application of external B-field and working with atoms trapped in a pancake-shaped cloud, so that the interactions occur in the pancake plane (internuclear axes for all diatoms lie in that plane).
-This trapping geometry is ubiquitous in practical realizations of optical lattice clocks~\cite{BloNicWil14,HinShePhi13,LudBoyYe14} which are commonly carried out in 1D optical lattices.
-An external magnetic field $\mathbf{B}$ is applied along the lattice axis, making the quantization axis orthogonal to $\mathbf{R}$, the internuclear separation.
-For a sufficiently strong magnetic field, we may neglect the vdW-induced mixing of magnetic sublevels and focus on a single $M_B$ sublevel, with $M_B$ being the projection of the atomic angular momentum along the B-field.
-The quantization axis in Eq.~\eqref{eq:vdW_noAngRed} is along the interatomic axis $\mathbf{\hat{R}}$.
-We rotate the dipole operator $V_{DD}$ from $\mathbf{\hat{R}}$ to the direction of the $B$-field by rotating $D_{\mu}^{(1)}$ in Eq.~\eqref{eq:dd-pot} by angle $\theta$ with respect to the pancake plane.
-Rotation by an angle $\theta$ can be achieved by a set of rotations defined by the Euler angles $\alpha=0$, $\beta=\theta$ and $\gamma=0$.
-If we denote the rotation operator by $\hat{S}$, the normalized spherical harmonics in Eq.~\eqref{eq:dtensor} transform as
+\ttcl{For atom pairs within a single pancake-shaped cloud, the internuclear axis $\mathbf{\hat{R}}$ lies in the pancake plane, which we take to be the $y$-$z$ plane.
+Fig.~\ref{fig:1d_lattice} shows this trapping geometry, which is common in practical realizations of optical lattice clocks~\mbox{\cite{BloNicWil14, HinShePhi13, LudBoyYe14}}.
+An external magnetic field $\mathbf{B}$ can be applied along the lattice axis $\hat{x}$, making the quantization axis orthogonal to the internuclear axis $\mathbf{\hat{R}}$.
+For a sufficiently strong magnetic field, we may neglect vdW-induced mixing between magnetic sublevels and focus on a single $M_x$ sublevel, where $M_x$ is the projection of the atomic angular momentum along the magnetic-field direction.
+The quantization axis in Eq.~\eqref{eq:vdW_noAngRed}, however, is along the internuclear axis $\mathbf{\hat{R}}$.
+We therefore express the dipole-dipole interaction $V_{DD}$ in the magnetic-field frame by rotating the dipole operators $D_{\mu}^{(1)}$ in Eq.~\eqref{eq:dd-pot} through an angle $\theta$.
+This rotation is described by the Euler angles $\alpha=0$, $\beta=\theta$, and $\gamma=0$.
+If $\hat{S}$ denotes the corresponding rotation operator, the normalized spherical harmonics in Eq.~\eqref{eq:dtensor} transform as}

 where $\mathbb{D}_{M,M'}^{(K)}(\alpha,\theta,\gamma)$ are the Wigner $D$-functions~\cite{VarMosKhe89}.
 This results in the rotated dipole operator